Poseidon-ZKP/merkle-forest/README.md

 1. User have a group of grantee 10, and it's almost full. user want to enlarge the group, but have to create a new group, and ask member to rejoin.
 2. User want to create a group, but can't decide the gurantee yet, it will depand on how the bussiness going.
 Becouse of above 1, the only chocie is choose the maxium possible gurantee. even at the beginning, when the member small size, still have to generate full merkle path proof, result in non-efficent cost for both prover and on-chain verify.

-so we can get a conclusion : fixed-size/static merkle tree can not meet the variety/dynamic user demands for group memebership.
+so we can get a conclusion : fixed-size merkle tree can not meet the variety/dynamic user demands for group memebership.

 Here We propose "Merkle Forest", to provide scalable group membership for ZKDAPP.
 The Basic idea is